Lynn Cain: Regular season

+Playoffs

 Coaching career

 Cain's experience in many facets of coaching football, after his professional football career, he was hired as the Head Football Coach in December 2007, for ELAC's Huskies.
 As the head coach for his junior college alma mater, East Los Angeles College, he brought back the tradition of winning and community pride.
 He coached at ELAC through the 2011 football season.
 That year they won their division's Championship.
 The last time East Los Angeles had won a championship was when Cain was the MVP player on the same field at Weingart Stadium (37 years prior).
 After a call from the community, he is currently revitalizing the Los Angeles Southwest College football team, after the global pandemic.

 Personal life

 Cain is the uncle of The Black Eyed Peas rapper/singer/producer, will.i.am.

 Lynn talked about the search for his missing father, Rogest Cain, on a 1988 episode of Unsolved Mysteries.

 He is married to Lisa Gordon Cain, a humanitarian, and they have three children together - son Lynell Cain and daughters Desiree Jacobs and Ariyana Bragge.

-The couple also have five grandchildren - Angelyne, Damon and Raven Cain, and David and Dawson Jacobs and Koa Bragge.
+The couple also have six grandchildren - Angelyne, Damon and Raven Cain, and David and Dawson Jacobs and Koa Bragge.